ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/logging/logging-using-fluent-bit-and-cloudwatch.md

 1. `Fluent Bit` has a smaller resource footprint and is more resource efficient with memory and CPU usage than `FluentD`
 2. The `Fluent Bit` image is developed and maintained by AWS.
 This gives AWS the ability to adopt new Fluent Bit image features and respond to issues much quicker.

 Additionally, Amazon CloudWatch will serve as the output for Fluent Bit.
-This means that Fluent Bit, running as a DaemonSet, will collect logs from containers on each node and then send them to CloudWatch.
+This means that Fluent Bit, running as a [DaemonSet]{:target="_blank"}, will collect logs from containers on each node and then send them to CloudWatch.

 <p align="center">
     <img src="../../../assets/eks-course-images/logging/fluentbit-cloudwatch.png" alt="Logging Using Fluent Bit and CloudWatch" width="600" />